 The Network Editor is a pane type in TouchDesigner that is used to create and modify Operators.
 The Network Editor is the default pane type for TouchDesigner and is visible when the program is launched.
 Navigating in the Network Editor is an important skill to learn early in TouchDesigner.
 Mastery of the Network Editor allows you to more easily modify and update your networks over time.
 The primary tool for network navigation is the mouse, although some operations have menu or keyboard equivalents.
 Each mouse button manipulates the Network Editor interface in a different way.

 Use the left mouse button LMB to select nodes.
-Select multiple nodes by box-selecting all desired nodes using the RMB.
-Alternatively, you can hold down the Ctrl key and left-click on each individual node you want to add tot he selection.
+To box-select multiple nodes hold shift while dragging with LMB or use the RMB.
+Alternatively, you can hold down the Ctrl key and left-click on each individual node you want to add to the selection.
 To move a node, select it and keep the LMB depressed to drag it around the Network Editor.

 The left mouse button (LMB) navigates networks without changing the zoom level.
 Drag using the LMB in any empty area in the network to pan around the network.
 A scale 'overview' representation of the Network can be toggled on and off with the "o" key.

-The middle mouse button MMB controls the zoom level.
-The current zoom level is always visible at the top left corner of the Network Editor.
+The middle mouse button MMB controls the zoom level, hold MMB and drag right or left to zoom in or out.
 To return to Unity Zoom (zoom level of 1), use the keyboard shortcut "f" for Unity Frame All.

 You can also box zoom by holding down the Ctrl button while using the MMB.
 To zoom in, hold down Ctrl and draw a box from left to right with the MMB.
 To zoom out, draw the box from right to left.